frankshearar/Home/Packaging-Documentation-within-the-nupkg.md

   * During package ingestion, nuget.org will extract and validate the md, and update the package details page with the content.
   * Client will surface the documentation URL served by the gallery
   * Clicking on the link will open the default browser and go to the package details page that contains documentation (and that section will be expanded).
-* Installed packages/folder based feeds/fallback folder
+* Stretch goal - Installed packages/folder based feeds/fallback folder
   * Client will provide a link to open the documentation file from the nupkg/global packages folder/extracted location
   * Clicking on the link will open the file in the default application associated with `.md`extension
   * Client will do the same validations and security checks as nuget.org before displaying md files.